Books

 There are many excellent books on the Alexander Technique - and, alas, some that are not so good!

 The purpose of this page is to point anyone interested in reading more about the Alexander Technique toward a few useful books with which to begin, as well as to provide information on where to buy books on the Alexander Technique.
-We have also indicated a number of books for readers who have more experience of Alexander Technique, and listed Alexander’s own books – for the more adventurous reader!
+We have also indicated a number of books for readers who have more experience of the Alexander Technique, and listed Alexander’s own books – for the more adventurous reader!

-Kehaõpe: Sissejuhatus Alexanderi tehnikasse by Michael Gelb; and
+2) Kehaõpe: Sissejuhatus Alexanderi tehnikasse by Michael Gelb; and

-Alexanderi tehnika saladusi by Robert MacDonald and Caro Ness
+3) Alexanderi tehnika saladusi by Robert MacDonald and Caro Ness

 Alexanderi tehnika saladusi by Robert MacDonald is a small, simple book, attractively illustrated with colour photographs.
+It can be bought in all good bookshops in Estonia.

 Introductory Books in English: